taikatta/Milestone2-DailyNASA/README.md

 * After successfully displaying the Picture of the Day (either it was an image or a video) I noticed that the height of the video was not set correctly.
 I have found the solution on [stackoverflow](https://stackoverflow.com/questions/35814653/automatic-height-when-embedding-a-youtube-video)

-* At the Picture of the Day there is the Title of the picture and a short Explanation.
+* After the Picture of the Day there is the Title of the picture and a short Explanation.

 * After the image, title and explanation of the Picture of the Day, I added some information about near earth asteroids.
 On the chosen date the user will know the number of near Earth objects, the estimated maximum diameter of the largest asteroid and if there is potentially hazardous asteroid among them.